dotnet/docs/docs/csharp/language-reference/compiler-options/pathmap-compiler-option.md

  `sourcePath1`
  The source path substituted for `path1` in any output files.

-You can specify multiple mappings, separating each with a comma.
+To specify multiple mapped source paths, separate each with a comma.

 ## Remarks